Claude Code Plugins

 Detailed Guides

-Choose the guide that matches your task:
+Choose the guide that matches the task:

 workspace-setup.md